jomjol/AI-on-the-edge-device/README.md

 <img src="images/icon/watermeter.svg" width="100px">

 Artificial intelligence based systems have become established in our everyday lives.
 Just think of speech or image recognition.
 Most of the systems rely on either powerful processors or a direct connection to the cloud for doing the calculations there.
 With the increasing power of modern processors, the AI systems are coming closer to the end user – which is usually called **edge computing**.
-Here, this edge computing is put into a practically oriented example, where an AI network is implemented on an ESP32 device so: **AI on the edge**.
+In this project, edge computing is demonstrated through a practical example, where an AI network is implemented on an ESP32 device, hence: **AI on the edge**.

 This project allows you to digitize your **analog** water, gas, power and other meters using cheap and easily available hardware.

-All you need is an [ESP32 board with a supported camera](https://jomjol.github.io/AI-on-the-edge-device-docs/Hardware-Compatibility/) and something of a practical hand.
+All you need is an [ESP32 board with a supported camera](https://jomjol.github.io/AI-on-the-edge-device-docs/Hardware-Compatibility/) and some practical skills.

 <img src="images/esp32-cam.png" width="200px">